 In conveying fish a considerable distance by rail or wagon, receptacles of such diameter that each specimen may lie at full length on the bottom should be provided.
 The depth of the water is a matter of less importance, but it should be kept at the proper temperature and well aerated.
-If necessary, ice may be used to maintain an even temperature corresponding to that from which the fish were taken; but if that be high and the distance to the pond great, it will be found easier to reduce the temperature to 65°, and gradually raise it when nearing the destination to conform to that of the water in which the fish are to be liberated.
-During conveyance the water in the receptacles will be kept in motion and adequately aerated; but when standing still it must be artificially aerated by dipping out some water and pouring it back into the receptacle from a height.
+If necessary, ice may be used to maintain an even temperature corresponding to that from which the fish were taken; but if that be high and the distance to the pond great, it will be found easier to reduce the temperature to 65° and gradually raise it when nearing the destination to conform to that of the water in which the fish are to be liberated.
+During conveyance the water in the receptacles will be kept in motion and adequately aerated, but when standing still it must be aerated artificially by dipping out some water and pouring it back into the receptacle from a height.

-The ordinary 10-gallon can is employed by the Bureau of Fisheries for the transportation of small fish, but if the fish are too long for its diameter nothing is better than wash boilers.
+The ordinary 10-gallon can or a special type of bucket developed by the bureau, and which holds about 6 gallons, is employed by the Bureau of Fisheries for the transportation of small fish, but if the fish are too long for their diameter nothing is better than wash boilers.
 Any clean receptacle may be used, but those mentioned are the most convenient to handle.

 If the use of artificial food is not contemplated, the number of brood fish allotted to a pond must be apportioned to the natural food available for both the adults and the expected fry and fingerlings.
-Fifty of either species of black bass or 100 specimens of any of the smaller species are maximum numbers for an acre of water, where the offspring is to remain in the brood pond.
+Fifty of either species of black bass or 100 specimens of any of the smaller species are maximum numbers for an acre of water when the offspring is to remain in the brood pond.
 These numbers should produce a much larger number of fry than the waters can sustain until mature, but allowance will have to be made for losses through cannibalism and the ordinary vicissitudes of their environment.
-Promiscuous collections of fish will invariably run about equally as to sex, and the numbers recommended will therefore give 25 and 50 pairs, respectively.
+Promiscuous collections of fish invariably will run about equally as to sex, and the numbers recommended will therefore give 25 and 50 pairs, respectively.

-There are no external markings by which the sex of pond fishes can be positively determined, but the female black bass usually presents a more mottled appearance than the male and her colors are brighter.
+There are no external markings by which the sex of pondfishes can be determined positively, but the female black bass usually presents a more mottled appearance than the male and her colors are brighter.

-SPAWNING SEASON.
+SPAWNING SEASON

-Black bass will nest in the spring when the water temperature rises above 60° F. Ordinarily 63° F. will bring about deposits of eggs, but if the season is a backward one, the fish may spawn at 58° F. On the other hand, an unusually advanced season may not bring results until the temperature exceeds 65° or 68° F.
+Black bass will nest in the spring when the water temperature rises above 60° F. Ordinarily, 63° F. will bring about deposits of eggs, but if the season is a backward one the fish may spawn at 58° F. On the other hand, an unusually advanced season may not bring results until the temperature exceeds 65° or 68° F.